fadhilnapis/SIG-FSTM/README.md

 ## Information Security... ?

 Information security is an interest module that focusing on security issues and learn about how it works and how to prevent it.
 In this module, we exposing students about the basics of security guidelines.
-As the time goes by, we'll be get further into it.
+As the time goes by, we'll get further into it.
 In this module also shows the demonstration how an attack or a hacking process works in different kinds of situation and we'll learn how to prevent these issues.